 Administrative conditions and authorizations

-For young people aged between 14 and 16, it is essential to obtain a parental consent and to file a declaration of employment with the Labor Inspectorate.
-These steps are vital to ensure that the proposed job complies with health and safety standards.
-From the age of 16, authorization may still be required, particularly for certain jobs that may involve risks.
+For young people aged 14 to 16, it is essential to obtain a parental consent and to file a hiring declaration with the Labor Inspectorate.
+These steps are of vital importance to ensure that the proposed job complies with health and safety standards.
+From the age of 16, authorizations may still be required, particularly for certain occupations that may involve risks.

 Restrictions and regulations

 Legislation imposes strict restrictions not only on working hours, but also on the nature of the tasks performed.
-Between the ages of 14 and 16, minors may only work 35 hours per weekwith a maximum of 7 hours per day.
-Work that is dangerous or harmful to health, such as that involving chemicals, is absolutely prohibited.
-This guarantees greater protection for young workers, so that they can gain a positive and enriching experience.
+Between the ages of 14 and 16, minors may only work 35 hours per week, with a maximum of 7 hours per day.
+Hazardous or harmful work, such as work involving chemicals, is strictly prohibited.
+This ensures increased protection for young workers so they can gain positive and rewarding experience.

 Age | Maximum working time | Prohibited work |